 If you need agreements, permit transfers and licenses a lawyer can handle it.
 An experienced corporate lawyer can help you get the most value from the transaction.

-An attorney is useful during the sale.
+A lawyer is useful during the sale.
 He can monitor proper stock transfers, vet buyers, and help to negotiate the deal.
 A corporate lawyer works to get the most value for your money when you're the buyer.

 9. Environmental Issues